citrallang/citral/README.md

 All the following are plans that may change, and likely are not implemented.

-Citral is a general-purpose, typed (with inference) language written in C. It features a garbage collector, interoperability with several major languages (hopefully), and a twin compiler/interpreter optimized for (and will initially only work for) x86-64 Windows.
+Citral is a general-purpose, typed (with inference) language written in C. It features a garbage collector, interoperability with several major languages (hopefully), and a twin compiler/interpreter.
+This does not mean JIT.